A slightly unusual look at PH1

 The planet Venus orbits the Sun inside the orbit of the Earth, and passes between the Earth and the Sun quite frequently.
 However the planes of the two orbits aren’t quite aligned, so most of the time Venus passes either above or below the disk of the Sun.
 Actual transits are rare, but very predictable.
 They happen in pairs separated by 8 years, and then after each pair follows a period of either 121.5 or 105.5 years without any transits.
 The 2012 transit is the second of a pair – astronomers around the world viewed the first transit of the modern age in 2004, and the next transit won’t happen until December 2117.

 To view a transit of Venus does not need to be technically challenging, but in its simplest form involves looking at the Sun – so some safety precautions must be taken.
 You must never look directly at the Sun!
 Serious eye damage or even blindness could occur if you did that, so take this warning seriously!
-My advice for viewing the transit if you are not a keen amateur astronomer, or able to get to a viewing party, is to either get your hands on a pair of Safe Solar Viewers (like these ones from Astronomers Without Borders), or to view the event via a web cam (like this one from Hawaii or from Spring TX where the entire transit is visible, or GLORIA which is planning to show feeds from Australia, Japan and Norway).
+My advice for viewing the transit if you are not a keen amateur astronomer, or able to get to a viewing party, is to either get your hands on a pair of Safe Solar Viewers (like these ones from Astronomers Without Borders), or to view the event via a web cam (like this one from Hawaii where the entire transit is visible, or GLORIA which is planning to show feeds from Australia, Japan and Norway).
 This last method also has the advantage (especially for UK viewers) of not being affected by local cloud cover, and has exactly zero risk of eye damage!
+If you come to one of my talks I hope to have solar viewers to hand out.

 So why should you care about a black dot crossing the Sun, or perhaps more pertinently, why do I, and an astronomer who studies galaxies, and works in a cosmology department care enough to write a blog post about it and give several talks?
 Well historically transits of Venus have been very important in helping astronomers understand the scale of the solar system, and from that the scale of the Universe.
 Basically when Venus crosses the Sun we know that it, the Sun and the Earth are all in a straight line.
 Very slight differences in the viewing angle from two observers on the Earth can then be used along with our basic knowledge of trigometry to measure the distance to the Sun.
 For over 100 years, the distance to the Sun measured this way was the most accurate measurement we had.